cftrebor/capstone-project/README.md

 ### Data pipeline steps:

+All pipeline scripts are in the __ETL__ directory of the repository.

 __Note:__ All Python scripts save output to a log file in __logs__ directory __except__ upload_datasets_to_s3 which prints output to the screen.

 1. Update __config__ file to add appropriate values for destination databases and AWS credentials and s3 bucket.